 “Your alarm is set for 7AM tomorrow.
 Thanks for asking so politely!”

-Option D is to go abstract, and mirror brusqueness of impolite speech.
+Option D: Go abstract, and mirror the brusqueness of impolite speech.

 “Fine, your alarm is set.”

 While I wouldn’t necessarily recommend this approach since it’s a bit of a user experience regression, the lack of politeness means the system is less forthcoming with information.
 If you want the full confirmation (“Your alarm is set for 7 p.m. tomorrow”), you need to be polite about it.